Division Update Spring 2011

 Publications and Speeches

-The Economic Analysis Group (EAG) of the Antitrust Division, led by Deputy Assistant Attorney General Carl Shapiro and Director of Economic Enforcement Ken Heyer, has continued its mission to disseminate research to inform interested individuals and institutions of EAG’s research program and to stimulate comment on economic issues related to antitrust policy and regulation.
-A full listing of those documents is available on the Division’s EAG Discussion Papers page.
+In addition, the Economic Analysis Group (EAG) of the Antitrust Division disseminates research to inform interested individuals and institutions of EAG’s research program and to stimulate comment on economic issues related to antitrust policy and regulation.
+A full listing of those documents is available from the Economic Analysis Group Papers page.